Admitted Student Information

 RESPONDING TO YOUR OFFER OF ADMISSION

-Application decision notifications will be emailed to you or by visiting the applicant status portal by logging-in to available by logging into education.jhu.edu/applynow.
+Application decision notifications will be emailed to you as well as delivered through the applicant status portal.
+You can check the portal by logging-in to education.jhu.edu/applynow.

-We ask that you, please notify us of your decision to accept an offer of admission by submitting a response via the application portal that you submitted your application.
-If you choose not to accept and offer, please use the same offer response form listed above to decline the offer.
+We ask that you notify us of your decision to accept an offer of admission by submitting a response via the application portal.
+If you choose not to accept an offer, please use the same offer response form listed above to decline the offer.

-The time frame for responding to your admission offer in the Admitted Student Portal is approximately two weeks from the date you received your admission decision email notification or based on the due date provided by the program you have been admitted.
+The time frame for responding to your admission offer in the Admitted Student Portal is approximately two weeks from the date you received your admission decision email notification, or based on your program’s due date.
 If we receive no response for the term you applied, your application will be administratively withdrawn at the start of the semester.
 If you wish to be considered for a future semester after you have been administratively withdrawn, you will be required to submit a new admissions application and application fee.

 Admission Deferral Request